MQZON/Mapletree/README.md

 ![Red Maple Sapling Trade](https://github.com/MQZON/Mapletree/blob/master/images/Red_Maple_Sapling_Trade.png?raw=true)

 Maple can be used as a regular wood type for all wood items.
 Maple Leaves can also be crafted into Maple Leaf Piles.
-Maple Leaf Piles (and their Red variant) act like snow layers, allowing you to place up to eight layers within a block space.
+Leaf Piles act like snow layers, allowing you to place up to eight layers within a block space.
 Leaf Piles make a nice crunchy sound when you walk on them, and reduce fall damage like Hay Bales when you fall on three or more layers.

 <details>
 <summary>Leaf Pile Recipes (all are shapeless)</summary>